2021 Tour de France, Stage 12 to Stage 21: Stage 13

 The thirteenth stage saw the Tour continue west across southwestern France towards the Pyrenees.
 With a distance of 219.9 km, it marked the second longest stage of this year's Tour.
 The undulating route ran roughly parallel to the Mediterranean coast, with crosswinds once again being a possibility.
 The first half of the stage featured both the day's only categorized climb and the intermediate sprint.
-The fourth-category Côte du Pic Saint-Loup, which is 5.5 km long at an average gradient of 3.7 percent, summitted at 51.5 km into the stage, while the intermediate sprint in Fontès was at 104 km.
+The fourth-category Côte du Pic Saint-Loup, which is 5.5 km long at an average gradient of 3.7 percent, summited at 51.5 km into the stage, while the intermediate sprint in Fontès was at 104 km.
 Three uncategorized climbs preceded a flat run-in to the final kilometre, with a slight uphill drag to the finish line.

 The first few kilometres were marked by several attacks before a trio of riders broke away with around 190 km to go.
 The break included Sean Bennett, Pierre Latour, and Omer Goldstein.
 After a while, Georg Zimmermann attempted to bridge from the peloton to the break, albeit unsuccessfully.
 The trio built a lead of two and a half minutes before the gap came down due to several riders attempting to bridge over to the break.
 Eventually, took control at the front of the peloton, allowing the break to increase their advantage once again.
 The trio led by a maximum of four and a half minutes before the peloton started to chase in earnest.
 At the intermediate sprint, the break took maximum points before Sonny Colbrelli outsprinted Michael Matthews for the remaining points on offer as Mark Cavendish rode closely behind.
 With 65 km to go, the break started attacking each other as Bennett accelerated off the front.
 Latour and Goldstein managed to bridge up to Bennett before eventually dropping him as well.
 At around the same time, Philippe Gilbert and Alex Aranburu attempted to attack from the peloton but managed to mark the attacks.